You can access the table of contents below by clicking or tapping the double-chevron icon.

 The Cloth Hall.
 One of the most famous buildings in the city is the Renaissance-era Kraków Cloth Hall (Sukiennice in Polish).
 It is the focal point of the main market square in Kraków Old Town, the city’s historic centre, which has been recognised as a UNESCO World Heritage Site since 1978.

 The Planty.
-This is a scenic circular park around Kraków Old Town, where until the early 19th century the Medieval city walls used to stand.
+This is a scenic circular park around Kraków Old Town, where, until the early 19th century, the Medieval city walls once stood.

 The Old Town Hall model.
 The first written record of the town hall comes from 1313.
 The tower and the building were repeatedly rebuilt.
-At the beginning of the 19th century, the building was demolished by the Austrians, and only the tower survived.
+At the beginning of the 19th century, the Austrians demolished the building, and only the tower survived.
 The model shows the condition of the town hall buildings from the end of the 13th century.
-This information is taken from the description text on the model.
+This information is taken from the model’s description text.

 Where Many Kraków Tourists Do Not Venture

-I chose to venture away from the tourist routes of the Old Town, and I came across some beautiful tree-lined streets called Librowszczyzna Street (ulica Librowszczyzna) and Bonerowska Street (ulica Bonerowska).
+I chose to venture away from the tourist routes of the Old Town and came across some beautiful tree-lined streets: Librowszczyzna Street (ulica Librowszczyzna) and Bonerowska Street (ulica Bonerowska).
 The photographs below are from Bonerowska Street.

 Ulica Bonerowska Kraków Old Town in Wesoła District